Discovery of Cells

 Importance of the Nucleus in Cell Function

 Robert Brown a botanist from Scotland discovered the nucleus in 1831 or as a plant cell organelle.
-This discovery therefore helped to emphasize the position of nucleus in the cell, its role in controlling genetic information as well as the activities of the cell.
-Brown’s observation gave the rudimentary conception of the cell and the structural organization within a cell and paved way for futher studies related to cell division and inheritance.
+This discovery therefore helped to emphasize the position of the nucleus in the cell, its role in controlling genetic information as well as the activities of the cell.
+Brown’s observation gave a rudimentary conception of the cell and the structural organization within a cell and paved the way for further studies related to cell division and inheritance.

 Identification of Chromosomes and Their Role in Heredity